-When it comes to alcohol addiction recovery programs, new organizations have emerged, offering a different approach to addiction recovery support.
-These programs provide similar structures to the traditional 12-step programs, but they have a different set of beliefs and philosophies.
+New organizations have emerged when it comes to alcohol addiction recovery programs, offering a different approach to addiction recovery support.
+These programs provide similar structures to traditional 12-step programs, but they have different beliefs and philosophies.
 Two of the most popular ones have their pros and cons, so let’s explore SMART Recovery vs. A.A. and see if one is better than the other.

 What is SMART Recovery?

-A nonprofit organization that focuses on self-empowerment, Self-Management, and Recovery Training (SMART) is also a self-help group of people who wish to remain abstinent from drugs, alcohol, and other behaviors.
+A nonprofit organization that focuses on self-empowerment, Self-Management, and Recovery Training (SMART) is also a self-help group of people who wish to abstain from drugs, alcohol, and other behaviors.
 This research-based program uses a 4-point plan that involves:

 - Obtaining and maintaining motivation

 - Finding and striking a balance in life

 SMART Recovery uses a variety of tools and homework exercises to help members work through these four points.
 Meetings are face-to-face and follow the same format worldwide, and are run by a trained facilitator.

 Their program centers around behavioral and cognitive methods of recovery.
 Intensive therapy is the basis of their principles.
 They’re diversified and work well with many individuals suffering from alcoholism or addiction, incorporating learnings from scientifically based therapies and adapt these scientific principles:

 - Cognitive Behavior Therapy (CBT)

 Overall, SMART recovery programs are an excellent alternative to individuals that feel the spiritual guidance of A.A. meetings doesn’t align with their beliefs.
 They also encourage online meetings, which means the program is available to an addict or alcoholic no matter where they are.